Johannes-Flachberger/security-notes/3 Tools/shells/Netcat.md

 	- `-z` = zero io mode
 - UDP Scan: same as tcp scan, use `-u` additionally
 	- if filtered, ports will be listed as open because no "ICMP port unreachable" is received
-## stabilisation: rlwrap
-gives better featured shell out of the box has to be installed`sudo apt install rlwrap` start special listener: `rlwrap nc -lvnp <port>` some manual stabilisation may be helpful, eg. step 4 of python method

 # Use Cases
 ### Manual SMTP Connection
 connect to port 25, send [[2 Tech-Specifics/Network/Protocols/TCP 25 SMTP|SMTP]] commands manually